nikcleju/ESDM_Course/Projects/P5_GarageDoorControl.md

         - 3 = MOTOR_ERROR_OR_OBSTACLE
         - 4 = OVERTEMPERATURE

-4. When the OPEN command is received, the system opens the door:
+4. The system operates as follows.
+When the OPEN command is received, the system opens the door:

     - the motor is activated in the opening direction
-    - the motor PWM increases from 0 to 100 in 2 seconds
+    - the motor PWM increases gradually from 0 to 100 in 2 seconds
     - after the first 2 seconds, the motor PWM is kept to 100
     - with 0.5 meters before the final position, the motor PWM decreases from 100 to 10 in 2 seconds
     - the motor remains at 10 PWM until the final position is reached